-Because these contrasted versions are simpler than the language of section 362, they offer a clearer way to demonstrate that in English usage, commas do not serve the function attributed to them by the court.
+Because these contrasted versions are simpler than the language of section 632 of the Edge Act, they offer a clearer way to demonstrate that in English usage, commas do not serve the function attributed to them by the court.

 In each of the two versions of the court's example, who do spectacular dunks is a relative clause.
 Relative clauses can be either restrictive or nonrestrictive.
-Typically, restrictive relative clauses give essential information about the preceding noun, noun phrase, or clause so as to distinguish it from similar items; nonrestrictive relative clauses give supplemental, nonessential information.
+Typically, restrictive relative clauses give essential information about the preceding noun, noun phrase, or clause to distinguish it from similar items; nonrestrictive relative clauses give supplemental, nonessential information.